anuket-project/anuket-specifications/doc/ref_model/chapters/chapter10.md

 <a name="10.3.5"></a>
 ### 10.3.5 Acceleration Abstraction
-Many vRAN and some other domain's network functions require accelerators to meet latency and thruput requirements.
+Many vRAN and some other domain's network functions require accelerators to meet latency and throughput requirements.
 A large number of advanced ASICs, FPGAs, GPUs, and Smart NIC have come to the market to address these needs but unfortunately there is a lack of a common way to utilize them.

 [O-RAN Alliance](https://www.o-ran.org) is developing a common abstraction and programming model for RAN application domain (see [Acceleration Abstraction Layer General Aspects an Principles 1.0 - November 2020 (O-RAN.WG6.AAL-GAnP-v01.00](https://www.o-ran.org/specifications)).
 [P4 Language Consortium](https://p4.org/) defines specifications for switching and routing domains.
 There is, however, a lack of a common programming model for accelerator applications development.